Take Database Offline/Online

 This section describes how to manually bring a database online.

-Use this method when your Sync Gateway configuration is stored in Couchbase Server (recommended).
+Use this method when Couchbase Server stores your Sync Gateway configuration (default since Sync Gateway 3.0).

 You can use a Load Balancer for this operation.

-Use this method when your Sync Gateway configuration is stored in local config files (legacy mode).
+Use this method when local config files store your Sync Gateway configuration (legacy mode).

 Do not use a Load Balancer.